 All the options were gone and the only thing the affected user could do is closing the Center/the Defender.

 For that purpose, we prepared some solutions which should come in handy.
-In case you’ve experienced something similar with Windows Security Center, move through the steps below.
+In case you’ve experienced something similar with Windows Security Center and Windows Defender, go through the steps below.

 - Reset the dedicated service